mspnp/geode-pattern-accelerator/README.md

 | consistencyLevel       | string   | false    | The Consistency Level to use for the CosmosDB Account - can be either BoundedStaleness, Eventual, Session, Strong or ConsistentPrefix. |
 | availabilityZones      | boolean  | false    | Should zone redundancy be enabled for the Cosmos DB regions?                                                                           |
 | multiRegionWrite       | boolean  | false    | Enable multi-master support for the Cosmos DB account.                                                                                 |

+## Security

+All services in the API architecture are secure, aside from the Azure Front Door.
+The Cosmos DB is inaccessible to all entities except the Azure Function Apps through IP restriction.
+The Azure Functions are deployed alongside a dedicated Azure Active Directory application that is used to restrict access to the Function endpoints.
+The endpoints are only accessible via the API Management instance in the same geode, which have Managed Identity and a corresponding `authentication-managed-identity` policy that allow it to authorize requests to the Azure Functions backend.
+Each API Management instance in the created resource group contains additional policies that make it inaccessible from all origins except the Azure Front Door.
+Front Doors are created with a unique ID that is attached to all requests to its backend pools via headers.
+The API Management API entities contain policies that check for the unique ID in the request headers and return 401s if it is not present.

+The only accessible ingress point for the API is the Azure Front Door.
+The Front Door instance is designed to be deployed without security measures in order for you to add the appropriate ones for your needs.
+Azure Front Door is deployed alongside a [Front Door specific Web Application Firewall](https://docs.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview) (WAF).
+WAF policies should be added to the Front Door in the [main.tf](./terraform/main.tf) file ([azurerm_frontdoor_firewall_policy](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/frontdoor_firewall_policy)) and can secure the API from a number of vulnerabilities, provide custom access, rate limit, and more.

+## Monitoring